kyleerhabor/sampled/README.md

 a significant amount of time to complete.[^1] This is due to the project depending on FFmpeg and libopus.
 Subsequent builds should perform much better.

-1. Clone the Git repository (e.g. `git clone https://github.com/kyleerhabor/forward Forward`)
+1. Clone the Git repository (e.g. `git clone https://github.com/kyleerhabor/sampled Sampled`)
-2. Open the Xcode project (e.g. `open Forward/Forward.xcodeproj`)
+2. Open the Xcode project (e.g. `open Sampled/Sampled.xcodeproj`)
 3. Select `Product > Archive` to build the project for release
 4. From the Organizer, select `Distribute App > Custom > Copy App` to export the app
 5. Open the app